posilash/twitter_bot/README.md

-# twitter_bot
+# twitter_bot (NOW OBSOLETE!!)
-A twitter bot that reads the message after the associated twitter account is mentioned, reads through a google sheets file and if the sender's account is present in the google sheets file, returns a meme image.
+A twitter bot that reads the message after the twitterbot account is mentioned, reads through a google sheets file and if the sender's account is present in the google sheets file, returns a meme image.

 This project uses the twitter api to interact with twitter and the python gspread module to interact with google sheets.